-Additional good practices
+Additional best practices

-- O Use VPN (Virtual Private Network) to encrypt your data across a public network like the public WiFi at airports, hotels, and restaurants. - O VPN enables users to send and receive data across shared or public networks as if their computing devices were directly connected to the encrypted private network. - Some MIT campus resources like data servers, administrative systems, and printers are only accessible on campus via MITnet on campus or over MIT's GlobalProtect VPN. https://ist.mit.edu/prisma/client
+- O Use VPN (Virtual Private Network) to encrypt your data across a public network like the public WiFi at airports, hotels, and restaurants. - O Some MIT campus resources like data servers, administrative systems, and printers are only accessible on campus via MITnet on campus or over MIT's GlobalProtect VPN. https://ist.mit.edu/prisma/client - Third Party VPNs like Private Internet Access (PIA), Nord VPN, and ProtonVPN are often also used by clients to watch shows on streaming services not normally available in their country.